Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 They use infrared flash to see vehicles in the dark.

-Average speed / point-to-point (P2P) safety cameras
+Average speed or point-to-point (P2P) safety cameras

-These work by calculating a vehicle’s speed along the length of road between 2 cameras.
+Average speed cameras work by calculating a vehicle’s speed along the length of road between 2 cameras.
 They measure the time the vehicle takes to travel between the cameras and calculate the average speed (distance divided by time).

 Diagram showing how average speed safety cameras work.